 How to Add Ringtones to iPhone using iTunes

 New iTunes update sparks some good tendencies.
 Clearly, Apple finally is trying to “unclutter” the huge monster iTunes is.
 The application became more organized, but there’s still a lot to improve.

 iTunes U was moved into the Podcast section, while Internet Radio stations are now in your music library’s sidebar.
 Nevertheless, the biggest surprise is that the iOS App Store disappeared from iTunes now.

 Goodbye iOS App Store, you won’t be missed.
 At least you can always download apps directly on your iPhone.
 But now it’s even more CONFUSING to add ringtones to the iPhone since you can’t even browse them through iTunes.

 The ringtones that were in your iTunes library before are safe.
 Now they are in iTunes media library on your Mac or PC.
-However, you can’t view them through iTunes library.
+However, you can’t view them through the iTunes library.
 Nevertheless, you still can transfer them to your iPhone or even create a new one.
 Follow the steps below to add a ringtone to iPhone:

 Connect your iPhone.